NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

    :width: 650px
    :alt: A common implementation

-   A commonly-implemented stack uses TensorFlow as the frontend.
-A resultant TF Model is either optimized by XLA, or executed directly via TensorFlow.
+   Figure 2: A commonly-implemented stack uses TensorFlow as the frontend.
+A resultant TF Model is either optimized by XLA via Grappler, or executed directly via TensorFlow.
 In either case, when targeting an Nvidia\* GPU, cuDNN is called to select an optimal kernel for the operation; cuDNN then relies on CUDA\* or direct access to run code on the target, in this case a V100.

 The natural result of this approach is that the framework-level integration of kernel libraries does not scale.
 Rather, each individual framework must be